WajidIqbal33/Pneumonia-detection-using-deep-learning/README.md

 ***
 Thank You!
-emmi.galfo@gmail.com
-***

 ## Repository structure:
-├── Images : images used in readme, presentation, and notebook \
+├── Images : images used in readme, notebook \
 ├── EDA-Modeling-Evaluation.ipynb : jupyter notebook used to create project \
 ├── README.md : project summary and conclusions \
-├── Pneumonia_Detection_Presentation.pdf : stakeholder powerpoint slides